oktadev/schematics/README.md

   --clientId=$clientId --clientSecret=$clientSecret
 ```

-🚨 An `.env` file will be generated with these values.
+🚨 This process will create an `.env` file will be generated with your Okta credentials.
 Make sure to add `*.env` to `.gitignore` and don't check it into source control!

 Start your app and authenticate with Okta at `http://localhost:3000`. 🎊